EClymk/kinova_grasping/README.md

-# Otter Grasping with Kinova Mico
+# Otter Grasping with Kinova Jaco

 This repository contains a ROS package for running a simple test on a Kinova Jaco arm.
 ## Paper